Maritime scholarships are the best and surest way to start a career at sea.

 1. NSA Philippines Cadet Program

-Out of the 7,641 islands, the project only have four accredited maritime academies.
+Out of the 7,641 islands, the project only has three accredited maritime academies.
 These are the following:

 2. IMEC Maritime Education Program